My name is Shalini. I am a self taught metalsmith and I make Copper things.

 FAMOUS LAST WORDS INDEED!

-Dave bought me a set of pliers, lots of wire and some video courses and a book about wire-wrapping for my birthday in 2007.
+He bought me a set of pliers, lots of wire and some video courses and a book about wire-wrapping for my birthday in 2007.
 And that is how it started.

 I launched Jewellery by Shalini as a small side business on 1st November 2008.